Tarun-Mahajan/noSpliceVelo/README.md

 2. Also install [PyTorch](https://pytorch.org/get-started/previous-versions/); we used version 2.3.1.
 We recommend using a GPU; we tested with CUDA 12.1.
 3. Additionally, install [scvi-tools](https://docs.scvi-tools.org/en/stable/installation.html).
 We used version 1.0.4.

+## Source code:
+The source code for noSpliceVelo is available in the `src` directory.
+The main functions are implemented in the `noSpliceVelo.py` file.
+The `noSpliceVelo` class is inherited from the `scvi.model.SCVI` class, which is the base class for all models in [scvi-tools](https://docs.scvi-tools.org/en/stable/).
+The `noSpliceVelo` class has the following methods:

 ## Reproducibility:
-1. For reproducing the results in the manuscript, pwe have included extensive Jupyter notebooks in the `notebooks` directory.
+1. For reproducing the results in the manuscript, we have included extensive Jupyter notebooks in the `notebooks` directory.
 The notebooks are organized as follows: